A trip to the Walt Disney Family Museum has to be on the list of every Disney fan.

 The Walt Disney Family Museum is located at 104 Montgomery Strett in San Francisco, California.
-Hours are 10 am to 6 pm every day except Tuesday when they are closed.
-You can call them at (415) 345-6800, or visit their website at The Walt Disney Family Museum.
+Hours are 10 am to 5 pm Thursday through Sunday.
+You can call them at (415) 345-6800, or visit their website at Walt Disney Family Museum.

 I'd love to read your thoughts about the museum or other places to visit for Disney fans!
 Share your favorite Disney destination!